-THE RENAISSANCE IN FLANDERS AND ITALY (1350-1550) 325.Three hours
+325.THE RENAISSANCE IN FLANDERS AND ITALY (1350-1550)

 The age of unrest.
 The Christian and the Flemish Renaissance; the Italian Renaissance, and its distribution over Western Europe through the Brethren of the Common Life.
 The Renaissance spirit.
-Not offered in 1953-1954.
+Not offered in 1954-1955.

-DUTCH HISTORY (1500-1815) 326.
+326. Dutch History (1500-1815) Three hours

 A short review of the history of the Netherlands up to 1500.
 The Precursors of the Reformation and the Reformation in the Netherlands.
 The Eighty Years' War.
-The Dutch Golden Age and its influence on Function Dutch Colden Age and its influence on Europe.
-Duch commerce and colonization.
+The Dutch Golden Age and its influence on Europe.
+Dutch commerce and colonization.
 Wars between the Netherlands and other countries for religious and commercial purposes.
-The triumph of plutocracy and ration-alism in the eighteenth century.
-The spirit of the French Revolu-tion as manifested in Holland.
+The triumph of plutocracy and rationalism in the eighteenth century.
+The spirit of the French Revolution as manifested in Holland.
 The rebirth of Calvinism as a political and cultural power after 1815.
-Not offered in 1953-54.
+Not offered in 1954-55.

+Latin

-Latin PROFESSOR RADIUS; INSTRUCTOR R. OTTEN; ASSISTANT VAN VUGT Pre-Seminarians -
+PROFESSOR RADIUS; INSTRUCTOR R. OTTEN; ASSISTANT KISTEMAKER Pre-Seminarians -

 Those who have had one year in high school take 101.

 Those who have had two years in high school take 201A.
 Those who have had 101 and 102 at Calvin take 307.

-Others -Those who have had one year in high school take 101, Those who have had two years in high school take 201 (not 201A).
+Those who have had one year in high school take 101.

+Those who have had two years in high school take 201 (not 201A).
 Those who have had three years in high school take 201 or 301 (consult instructor).
 Those who have had 101 and 102 at Calvin take 301 or 307.
 Those who have had 201 and 202 at Calvin take 301 or 307.

 Students who are planning a major in Latin should consult with Dr. W. T. Radius.

-101. ELEMENTARY LATIN Four hours Text: Smith-Thompson, First Year Latin.
-102. ELEMENTARY LATIN Four hours Continuation of 101.
+101. ELEMENTARY LATIN Four hours Text: Smith-Thompson, First Year Latin. (revised by Jenney)

+Four hours 102.
+ELEMENTARY LATIN Continuation of 101.
 Same text as above.

+LATIN 85

+201. Intermediate Latin

-INTERMEDIATE LATIN 201 Three hours For students (except Pre-Seminarians) who have had two units of Latin in high school or one year in college.
+For students (except Pre-Seminarians) who have had two units of Latin in high school or one year in college.
 A thorough review of the grammar will accompany the reading of selections from various Latin authors.

-202.INTERMEDIATE LATIN Three hours Continuation of 201.
-201A.
-INTERMEDIATE LATIN FOR PRE-SEMINARIANS Three hours For Pre-Seminary students who have had two units of Latin in high school.
-By the end of the second semester this course will parallel closely the content and level of 308.
-202A.
-INTERMEDIATE LATIN FOR PRE-SEMINARIANS Three hours Continuation of 201A.
-301. CICERO'S PHILOSOPHICAL ESSAYS Three hours Reading of one or more of the following: De Amicitia, De Senectute, Tusculanae Disputationes.
-302.READINGS IN LATIN PROSE AND POETRY Three hours Selections drawn from the following Roman writers: Catullus, Cicero, Horace, Livy, Lucretius, Martial, Ovid, Pliny the Younger, Propertius, Tibullus and Vergil.
-307.SELECTIONS FROM LACTANTIUS' DIVINAE INSTITUTIONES Three Hours Review of grammar.
+202. Intermediate Latin Continuation of 201.
+Three hours

+- 201A.
+Intermediate Latin for Pre-Seminarians Three hours

+For Pre-Seminary students who have had two units of Latin in high school.
+By the end of the second semester this course will parallel closely the content and level of 308. - 202A.
+Intermediate Latin for Pre-Seminarians Three hours Continuation of 201A. - 301.
+CICERO'S PHILOSOPHICAL ESSAYS

+Reading of one or more of the following: De Amicitia, De Senectute, Tusculanae Disputationes. - 302.
+READINGS IN LATIN PROSE AND POETRY

+Selections drawn from the following Roman writers: Catullus, Cicero, Horace, Livy, Lucretius, Martial, Ovid, Pliny the Younger, Propertius, Tibullus and Vergil. - 307.
+SELECTIONS FROM LACTANTIUS' DIVINAE INSTITUTIONES

+Three Hours

+Review of grammar.
 Reading of selected portions of the Institutiones.

+- 308. READINGS IN THE CHURCH FATHERS

+Three hours

-308. READINGS IN THE CHURCH FATHERS Three hours Continuation of 307.
-312. ROMAN HISTORY Three hours The history of Rome from the foundation of the city to A. D. 565, the death of Justinian.
-The emphasis falls on the develop-ment of the constitution and its effect upon, and how in turn it was affected by the expansion of Rome over the Mediterranean.
+- The history of Rome from the foundation of the city to A. D. 565, the death of Justinian.
+The emphasis falls on the development of the constitution and its effect upon, and how in turn it was affected by the expansion of Rome over the Mediterranean.
 Economic, social and literary history studied in its relation to the political.
 The decline of paganism and the rise of Christianity are viewed in their relation to each other.
-321.ROMAN CULTURE Three hours
+Not offered in 1954-1955.

+- 321. ROMAN CULTURE

 Requires no knowledge of the Latin language.
 The emphasis falls on the development of the constitution, the growth of private law, and the status of education, religion, and philosophy in the Roman world.
-Not offered in 1953-1954.
+Not offered in 1954-1955. - 322.
+LATIN LITERATURE IN ENGLISH